During the pandemic, many states considered law firms to be essential services when issuing stay-at home orders.

-For example, attorneys attending public hearings should not be in the office at the same time as paralegals, IT staff, and office administrators whose duties are not public facing.
+For example, attorneys attending public hearings should not be in the office simultaneously as paralegals, IT staff, and office administrators whose duties are not public-facing.
 Designate rooms in the office as public facing versus staff-only and strictly enforce their separation.
-This will minimize risk for both staff and clients.
+Having designated rooms will minimize risk for both staff and clients.

-The hardest issue to overcome in reopening may be adequate sanitation, social distancing, and allowance for air circulation.
+The most complex issue to overcome in reopening may be adequate sanitation, social distancing, and allowance for air circulation.

-Soap and water, or hand sanitizer that is 60% alcohol may be relatively easy to provide.
-Controlling your office’s ventilation to reduce infection due to recirculated air may not be something every office can handle, and the CDC’s recommendations of air circulation and central air filtration may be difficult to implement.
+Soap and water or hand sanitizer that is 60% alcohol may be relatively easy to provide.
+Controlling your office’s ventilation to reduce infection due to recirculated air may not be something every office can handle.
+Also, the CDC’s recommendations of air circulation and central air filtration may be difficult to implement.

 Can every office operate outside?
 No, but the patio may be neutral ground where public-facing and non-public facing employees can briefly meet from a safe distance.

-These are trying times.
-Whether or not restrictions are lifted in your area, there’s no need to rush back to the office, especially if your firm has been operating remotely.
-If you do go back to the office, ensure employees can keep their distance, enforce strict sanitization of shared surfaces, and above all, make sure that everyone coming into the office feels safe.
-Your clients will appreciate your commitment to protect their health and safety.
+These were trying times.
+As restrictions lift in your area, there’s no need to rush back to the office—especially if your firm has been operating remotely.
+If you do go back to the office, ensure employees can keep their distance, enforce strict sanitization of shared surfaces.
+Above all, make sure that everyone coming into the office feels safe.
+Your clients will appreciate your commitment to protecting their health and safety.